 CR2 Mall, Nariman Point, call 66664012.

-Goyaa: Siddharth Somaiya, who previously owned The Bao Haus Co, and his partner Mariki Sayles, a New York mixologist who is part of the bartending team at Le Bernardin, collaborate on this 70-seater restaurant in Byculla East.
+Goyaa: Siddharth Somaiya, who previously owned The Bao Haus Co, and his partner Mariki Sayles, a New York mixologist who was part of the bartending team at Le Bernardin, collaborate on this 70-seater restaurant in Byculla East.
 Expect small plates filled with “wholesome food”; meats from around the world; breads, sauces and tofu made from scratch.
 Slated to launches mid-February.

 Byculla East, full location to be disclosed.